BigPolarBear1/factorization_v3/README.md

 Which is also a good thing, because I am starting to realize now, how truely different my own approach is to anything else out there.
 But just improving standard quadratic sieve for slightly faster smooth finding (factorization_v2) isn't good enough.
 Lets see if I can pull of something better with all I know now in the coming days..... the paper is also still a work in progress.... until I figure it out..

+Update: Currently just messing around with taking the norm of a quadratic.
+I think this is the very last thing I need to understand deeper.
+There especially seems to be some interesting properties when we take the norm of both the leftside and rightside quadratic.
+I wonder if I can then pivot to something similar like number field sieve hmm, maybe not exactly the same, but similar.